zeek/zeek/scripts/base/frameworks/analyzer/index.rst

 Package: base/frameworks/analyzer
 =================================

-The analyzer framework allows to dynamically enable or disable Bro's protocol analyzers, as well as to manage the well-known ports which automatically activate a particular analyzer for new connections.
+The analyzer framework allows to dynamically enable or disable Zeek's protocol analyzers, as well as to manage the well-known ports which automatically activate a particular analyzer for new connections.